If You Don’t Eat a Banana Every Day, This Might Convince You to Start

 Potassium has heart health benefits

 Getting enough potassium helps maintain a healthy heartbeat, according to Michelle Routhenstein, RD, a preventive cardiology dietitian.
-“When potassium is deficient, low levels can cause heart arrhythmias and potentially impair blood flow to the brain, muscles, and organs,” she says.
+“When potassium is deficient, low levels can cause heart arrhythmias and potentially impair blood flow to the brain, muscles and organs,” she says.
 Potassium also helps you digest carbohydrates and build muscle.
 The combination of these perks could do wonders for your arteries, preventing heart disease and strokes down the road.
-There’s even more research that shows potassium-rich foods, like bananas, should be part of your diet.

 Potassium might promote healthier arteries

 In a 2017 study in the Journal of Clinical Investigation, a research team led by Yong Sun of the University of Alabama looked at mice that are genetically prone to develop cardiovascular disease.
 The researchers fed the mice a diet containing either low, normal or high levels of potassium.